saross/RDM-Current/README.md

+Evolving presentation about the context of the Research Data Management standards being developed at Macquarie University.

+---

-# A Beamer Theme for Macquarie University
+A Beamer Theme for Macquarie University

 Forked from [Metropolis](https://github.com/matze/mtheme)